SamuelSalo/samuelsalo.github.io/_posts/2022-09-01-pogoplunger.markdown

 project-date: Fall 2022
 client: KAMK
 category: Game Development
 description: 2D hypercasual mobile platformer for a university course.
-Released on Google Play with ads, analytics, leaderboard, etc.
+Development time of ~3 months, team of 5 people.
+In my role of Lead Programmer, I was responsible for most of the programming in the project, and managing the overall development.
+The game was released on Google Play with ads, analytics, leaderboard, etc.
 ---